lecode-official/mvvm-framework/Documentation/QuickStart.md

 ## Creating a New Project

 Right now the MVVM Framework does not support any framework other than WPF.
 This might change in the future.
-To get started using the framework you should start by opening Visual Studio and creating a new C# WPF project.
+To get started using the framework you should open Visual
+Studio and create a new C# WPF project.

 ![Project creation dialog](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/Images/ProjectCreationDialog.jpg "Creating a new C# WPF project")

-To install the MVVM Framework you can use the NuGet package manager or use the NuGet package manager console:
+To install the MVVM Framework you can use the NuGet package manager or the NuGet package manager console:

 ```batch
 PM> Install-Package System.Windows.Mvvm